benediktkr/lokun-record/README.md

 a user potentially scamming a free VPN connection, but it protects users from DalPay, if they were served an injunction.

+Other parts
+===

+Do note that this project depends on other parts of Lokun that are not included on github.
+These are `keycontrol` and `reikningar`.

 Maintainers
 ====